Michigan National Guard to assist with ensuring peace, clean-up efforts in Grand Rapids

 |0

-This work, Michigan National Guard to assist with ensuring peace, clean-up efforts in Grand Rapids [Image 3 of 3], by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard to assist with ensuring peace, clean-up efforts in Grand Rapids, by LTC Kathryn Prater, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Michigan National Guard to assist with ensuring peace, clean-up efforts in Grand Rapids

 LEAVE A COMMENT